The Amazon River Cruise

 Day 8 Saturday: Check out - Disembark at the main wharf - City Tour and Transfer to the airport

 Depending on the weather, we will tour the flood zone that borders the city of Iquitos and observe the houses and shops that actually float on the Itaya River for several months of the year.
 Then we will visit the traditional market of Bellavista Nanay, bordering the Nanay River, to see products from the Peruvian Amazon including exotic snacks like the Amazon Caterpillar.
-Called "Suri," these caterpillars live in the palm trees and are considered a very appetizing snack for Amazonia people, even in the city.
+Called "Suri," these caterpillars live in the palm trees and are considered a very appetizing snack for the Amazonian people, even in the city.

 11:00 a.m.
 Return to the vessel where it's sadly, time to finish packing.
 Please leave your packed suitcases in your suite for pickup before going to lunch.